eajakes/eajakes/README.md

 - 👋 Hi, I’m @eajakes
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development.
-- 🌱 I’m currently learning and getting more experience
+- 🌱 I’m currently learning and getting more experience.
-- 💞️ I’m looking to collaborate on any big valuable project
+- 💞️ I’m looking to collaborate on any big valuable project.
-- 📫 How to reach me on IG @eajakes @FB EA Jakes
+- 📫 How to reach me on IG: @eajakes @FB: EA Jakes.
-- 😄 Pronouns: Jakes
+- 😄 Pronouns: Jakes.
 - ⚡ Fun fact: loves football.

 <!---